vlngf/OilMetagenomesDB/documentation/libraries/README.md

 - In some cases this will vary, for example if there IS an ERS code, however only consensus sequences are uploaded

-> ⚠️ Must follow categories specified in `assets/enums/<column>.json`
+Must follow categories specified in `assets/enums/<column>.json`

 > ⚠️ Mandatory value

 ## archive_project

-- Must correspond to the `archive_project` of the publication in the corresponding sample metadata table!
+:heavy_check_mark: Must correspond to the `archive_project` of the publication in the corresponding samples metadata table!

-- A project level accession code under which all libraries of a project are assigned to.
+- A project level accession code under which all samples of a project are assigned to
 - Specific examples:
 - Archive: ENA/SRA/DDBJ: should be _primary_ accession code beginning with `PRJ`.
 [Example](https://www.ebi.ac.uk/ena/browser/view/PRJNA438985).

 - Missing value: `None`

-## archive_sample_accession
+## archive_accession

-- Must correspond to the sample `archive_accession` of the publication in the corresponding sample metadata table!
+:heavy_check_mark: Must correspond to the sample `archive_accession` of the publication in the corresponding samples metadata table!

 - Should be a single accession ID.
 - For ENA/SRA: These should be **secondary** accession IDs to keep as close to data as possible (e.g. SRS, ERS, not SAMEA - see below).
-- If non-NCBI/ENA, use as close to sample-level as possible.
+- If non-NCBI/ENA, use as close to sample-level as possible
-  - e.g. when different extracts of one sample incorrectly uploaded as samples.
+  - e.g. for Dryad/Figshare, use the numeric ID after 'file_steam' in the per-file download URL
   - For GenBank consensus sequences: if the ENA/SRA sample accession ID does not exist, reuse the GenBank sequence ID for both sample and run accessions.
     However always where possible prefer ENA/SRA secondary accession IDs.
   - For for Dryad/Figshare, use the numeric ID after 'file_steam' in the per-file download URL
+- Multiple can be separated with commas
+  - e.g. when different extracts of one sample incorrectly uploaded as samples

 > ⚠️ Mandatory value